6 Steps to Financial Aid

 |STEP 3.
 Verification|

 What is Verification?
-About 1/3 of FAFSA financial aid applications are randomly selected by the federal processor for Verification.
+Approximately 1/3 of FAFSA financial aid applications are selected by the federal processor for Verification.

-Purpose: The purpose of verification is to monitor the accuracy of information submitted on the FAFSA.
-Students who are selected for verification are notified by student email.
+Purpose: The purpose of verification is to confirm that the data reported on your FAFSA is accurate.
+Students who are selected for verification are notified by the federal processor on their SAR (see Step 1).
+Students are also notified by the Financial Aid Office through their Butte College student email.

 What To Do.
-Please login to your Butte College email account and search for FAFSA Received Notification email.
+Login to your Butte College email account and search for FAFSA Received Notification email.
 See step 2 (above) for how to access requested forms.

 Verification is like an audit.
 It is possible that the process can lead to further requests for information such as earnings and taxes filed.
 Verification sometimes can change the EFC and estimated financial aid offer.
 Please respond to all requests as quickly as possible.
 Fully complying with verification requests is necessary to receive financial aid.